The `preprocessing` package in scikit-learn provides normalization function. Following is how we can do the L1

 We can see above that for each row, the sum of absolute values is equal to 1.

-The normalize function returns a NumPy array.
-However, generally we would want is to have a pandas dataframe with same column names as the original dataframe.
+The normalization function returns a NumPy array.
+However, generally we would want it to be a pandas dataframe with same column names as the original dataframe.
 This is how we do it.

 df_l1 = pd.DataFrame(preprocessing.normalize(df, norm='l1'), columns=df.columns)